Huang-CL/Magrathea/README.md

 _**Where do I find other codes for exoplanet modeling?**_

-MAGRATHEA and many other useful exoplanet-related codes are archived on NASA's [Exoplanet Modeling and Analysis Center](https://emac.gsfc.nasa.gov/).
+Magrathea and many other useful exoplanet-related codes are archived on NASA's [Exoplanet Modeling and Analysis Center](https://emac.gsfc.nasa.gov/).

-_**Where does the name MAGRATHEA come from?**_
+_**Where does the name Magrathea come from?**_

 Magrathea is a fictional planet in Douglas Adams's *The Hitchiker's Guide to the Galaxy*: